vorticalbox/vorticalbox.github.io/_posts/2020-05-7-underscore-pick-all-objects.markdown

 Been a while since I updated so I though I'll post.

-At work i saw quite a few projects importing underscore to use it's .pick function
+At work I saw quite a few projects importing underscore to use it's .pick function

 ```
 _.pick({name: 'moe', age: 50, userid: 'moe1'}, 'name', 'age');